-A Commendation will be awarded to students who are observed exhibiting behavior "above and beyond" expected behavior.
-Any RCSA employee who observes a student engaged in this type of exceptional behavior can issue a Commendation.
+Rocket Rewards will be awarded to students who are observed exhibiting behavior "above and beyond" expected behavior.
+Any RCSA employee who observes a student engaged in this type of exceptional behavior can issue a Rocket Reward.
 These Commendations will not be noted on a student's permanent discipline transcript.
-However, they will be entered on RCSA Connect for parental viewing.
+Students can use these rewards to redeem for positive learning opportunities.